-The Middle Bench (7050’) is located on the west side of the parking area, and is the preferred landing spot after soaring the Upper Bench.
+The Middle Bench (7050’) on the west side of the parking area is the preferred landing spot after soaring the Upper Bench.
 It is arguably the best spot for kiting in the valley, and is launchable for a quick sledder to the lower LZ in light W/NW winds when there is no risk of rotor from the Lower Bench below.
 It has been launched by a solo wheelchair-using pilot, and in just the right conditions it may be possible to bench up from here to the Upper Bench.
-It is a great spot to enjoy a beer and watch the sunset after flying, too.
+It is a great spot for pilots to re-live flights and watch the sunset after flying, too.

 The Lower Bench (6800’) is the ultimate spot for new or rusty pilots to get dialed in on launches, landings and kiting.
 This west-facing, grassy feature is just upslope and above the road from the Lower LZ.
-Flights from the Lower Bench to the Lower LZ are short, generally without time for the pilot to get into the harness.
+Flights from the Lower Bench to the Lower LZ are short, generally without time for the pilot to get fully into the harness.
 After landing, ball up your wing and hike back up for another lap- or practice your uphill kiting skills and keep it overhead the whole way back to the top!
-Thanks Dave for the new hand-cut steps above the road.
+Thanks Dave for the hand-cut steps above the road.

 The Lower LZ is located below the switchback before the Curtis Canyon Campground and Middle Bench parking area.
 It is a gently-sloping shelf facing WNW, marked by a wind streamer and dirt pull-off area on the road shoulder.
 This LZ is mostly sage and tall grass with some uneven areas and the occasional gopher hole, so mind your step.
 Park here for Lower Bench laps or kiting practice.
 As mentioned above, it is easy to over-fly this LZ, especially during late afternoon when things are still thermic and poppy.
 It’s quite easy to hitch a ride or hike back up to your vehicle if you overfly the Middle Bench and land here instead!